aditya-gupta17/Data-Analytics-Projects/README.md

 📧 [aditya.gupta17@gmail.com](mailto:aditya.gupta17@gmail.com)
 🔗 [LinkedIn Profile](https://www.linkedin.com/in/aditya-kumar-gupta-46ab23159)

+---

-🎨 How to Visualize Your Data Using Microsoft PowerPoint
+### 🎨 How To Visualize Your Data Using Microsoft PowerPoint

 **Overview**
 A hands-on guided project from Coursera focused on creating interactive and engaging PowerPoint presentations for data storytelling and visualization.